hopefetrow/ocr-app/README.md

 <h2> Objective	</h2>

-To learn about the functionality of the OCR process and demonstrate the practical functionality of using artificial intelligence to extract text from images.
+To learn about an AI process and demonstrate its practical functionality.

 <h2> Description </h2>

+This web app presents the Optical Character Recognition (OCR) process by using Tesseract, OpenCV, Python, and computer vision techniques to extract text from an image uploaded by the user.
+The web app has two OCR implementations.

-The OCR or Optical Character Recognition is a process by which we can extract the written or printed texts in an image to actual text or string using A.I. document parsing method.
-This project presents some basic functionality of the OCR process, where a user can extract the text from an image and download as a .txt file or extract the check info printed at the bottom of a bank check, a key action in bank check processing which displays the usefulness and efficiency of OCR.
+A user can extract text from any standard image and download the extracted text as a .txt file or they can extract the numbers and symbols (to be represented by an assigned ASCII character) printed at the bottom of a bank check from its image.

 <h2> Features </h2>
 <ul>
- <li> Interface for general text extraction and .txt/.doc conversion</li>
+ <li> Interface for general text extraction and .txt conversion</li>
  <li> An interface for check information retrieval.</li>
 </ul>